Mudassiruddin7/Identifying-Defects-In-Various-Fabric-Using-CNN/README.md

 4. Make sure you are in the correct path in your terminal, where you have saved your executable file/folder.
 E.g.: cd A:\project\AI\Completed\project_name, then press enter.
 5. Install necessary libraries from requirements.txt file provided.
 6. Run pip install -r requirements.txt or conda install requirements.txt (Requirements.txt is a text file consisting of all the necessary libraries required for executing this python file.
 If it gives any error while installing libraries, you might need to install them individually.)
 7. Run main.ipynb run the final code, and make sure to change the path of the model and image folders.
 You can even see preprocess.ipynb to get a feel of how the images are pre-processed.

 # _**Data Description**_
 So, the dataset in the project was collected from a private repository and some were collected from Kaggle data repository.
 It consists of two classes of images each class consists of more than 100 images.
 Defected fabric and normal.
 Below are some sample images of 2 classes.
+Create your own Dataset from sources like kaggle, google etc.

 **Normal**